tyedem/Retirement_RoboAdvisor/README.md

 ### Background

-Both machine learning and NLP are discrupting finance to improve customer service. robo advisors are an application that are surely making an impact across the industry.
+Both machine learning and NLP are disrupting finance to improve customer service.
+Robo advisors are an application that is surely making a major impact across the industry.
 Here I have created a robo advisor leveraging Amazon Web Services via Lex and Lambda that could be used by customers to get investment portfolio recommendations for retirement.

 This repo contains the following:
 1) RoboAdvisor Lex bot zip file